uvaldez/tickets-support-platform/README.md

 3. From root folder run `docker compose up -d`
 4. Run temporal worker: cd to temporal and run `npm start`
 5. Run the temporal workflow: cd to temporal and run `npm run schedule.start`
+6. You may need to run the seeds script `npx ts-node prisma/seed.ts`

 ## Testing the Application
 1. Open your browser and navigate to http://localhost:5173/